thofisch/doc-api/docs/index.md

 These guidelines are a work in progress, and is maintained by the **API Enablement Team** during their initial work.
 Later teams are responsible for adhering to these guidelines during API design and development, and to continue to evolve these guidelines.

-__*What should we do when the guideline changes?
-Do existing APIs have to be changed as well?*__
+{>>What should we do when the guideline changes?
+Do existing APIs have to be changed as well?<<}

 ## Conventions Used in These Guidelines

 In these guidelines when referring to an API, we implicitly mean a web API delivered over HTTP.

 The terms: API, web API, and public API may be used interchangeably throughout these guidelines.

 The following typographical conventions are used in these guidelines: